artemnovichkov/figma-preview/README.md

 ### Swift Package Manager

-You can add FigmaPreview to an Xcode project by adding it as a package dependency.
+You can add Figma Preview to an Xcode project by adding it as a package dependency.

 1. From the File menu, select Swift Packages > Add Package Dependency...
-2. Enter the package repository URL: `https://github.com/artemnovichkov/FigmaPreview.git`
+2. Enter the package repository URL: `https://github.com/artemnovichkov/figma-preview.git`
 3. Specify the version rules that make sense for your project.

 ## Usage